Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-11.md

 <!-- > -->

-With typescript you could define an enum!
+With typescript you can define an enum!

 ```TS
 enum Unit {